pacslab/ChainFaaS/ComputeProvider/README.md

-# MSc_Research_Providers
+# ChainFaaS Compute Providers

 Follow the steps bellow to add a new provider:

 ## Step 1: Register in website

-Go to [registration page of OBSP website](http://obsp.sara-dev.com/profiles/register/) and register as a new user.
+Go to [registration page of OBSP website](http://www.chainfaas.com/profiles/register/) and register as a new user.
 You will later use the username and password created in this step to run the provider code.

 ## Step 2: Install git